***2023 Recruiting – Now Accepting Applications***

 I need volunteer experience for my chosen career; can I join WINSAR to get this?

 Let’s be absolutely clear on this.
 SAR teams are all run by volunteers, and recruiting takes up a huge amount of our resources.
-Do NOT waste our time by joining just to get our name on your resume.
+We respectfully ask that you Do NOT waste our time by joining just to get our name on your resume.
 Do NOT take up a valuable spot on our recruit course unless you know in your heart you will return the investment of time and effort we put into you.
 If you join us you are committing to all the responsibilities of being a member.
-We are a charity for helping find lost people, not a charity for helping your career.
+Having said this, multiple members have used their volunteer time with WINSAR to assist with securing employment.

 My dog is an excellent tracker – can I do K9 SAR with her?